Children’s Social Competence Checklist

 Find more resources on assessing children's social competence at these IEL sites:

-- What Is the Best Way to Assess Young Children's Social Competence?
+- FAQ: What Is the Best Way to Assess Young Children's Social Competence?

 - IEL Tip Sheets on Emotional and Social Development